mccombspj/kurumastories/content/honda/honda-1300/MF-DTD-Honda-1300-Coupe-9S-1970.md

-I have no intention of saying something nonsensical like they should change this car from FF to FR, but if Honda is taking such forward-thinking measures that mass-market manufacturers like Toyota and Nissan would never be able to do, and I do want to applaud their stance of trying to go their own way, I would say that I strongly believe they should be able to make it a full four-seater front-midship and take full advantage of its layout.
+I have no intention of saying something nonsensical like they should change this car from FF to FR, but if Honda is committed to taking such forward-thinking measures that mass-market manufacturers like Toyota and Nissan would never be able to attempt, and I do want to applaud their stance of trying to go their own way, I would say that I strongly believe they should be able to make it a full four-seater front-midship and take full advantage of its layout.